 Speed up Bin Collection with super fast Scanning

 As the disposal of waste becomes more regulated, the waste collection operators have to keep track of which bins they collect, from where and when.
-Once RFID chips are fitted to bins, these RFID chips need to be read before the bin is emptied, this data then needs to be fed into the back office system so staff know which customers bins were emptied and when.
-So no matter where your collection business is based in the world, there are a number of things most likely required from your collections:
+Once RFID chips are fitted to bins, these RFID chips need to be read before the bin is emptied, this data then needs to be fed into the back office system so staff knows which customers bins were emptied and when.
+So no matter where your collection business is based in the world, there are a number of things most likely required for your collections: